FNScence/CSAFAP-config-package/README.md

   Default Keybinds:
   -  **H**: CT Line-ups (Smokes & Wallbangs)
   -  **J**: T Line-ups (Smokes & Wallbangs)
-  -  **K**: Movement Configs
+  -  **K**: Snap-Tap and Viewmodel Settings
+  -  **M**: Map Selection + Practice Mode

 - **Step 2:**
+  Open the map wheel and select your current map.

+- **Step 3:**
   Hover your mouse over the tile you want to use and PRESS THE SAME KEY AS IN STEP 1 again.

-- **Step 3:**
+- **Step 4:**
   Throw your line-up.